cosmic-utils/web-apps/README.md

 I'm doing it with **passion** in my **free time**.
 Trying to keep it stable and bug free as long as I can.
-However, would be nice if you could bring me some coffee, so I can work longer on it :)
+However, would be nice if you could bring me some coffee, so I can work longer on it :) Thanks! :)

-# Thanks

 # Installation